alephium/docs/docs/project/FAQ.md

 Blockchain technology is still at an early stage and one of the most prevalent questions is: what blockchain infrastructure is needed for the next 10 years for Dapps, including DeFi ?

-We believe need a blockchain that is scalable with high throughput and low transaction fees.
+We believe we need a blockchain that is scalable with high throughput and low transaction fees.
 We want a high level of programmability like on Ethereum.
 And we need it to be as reliable and secure as Bitcoin is.
 As a result, Alephium was developed on the idea to build a scalable Bitcoin with a reliable DeFi solution.

 According to the Lindy effect’s theory, and despite POS recent successes, it’s very likely that the Bitcoin model and sharding + PoW is still the most robust and decentralized way to build a scalable blockchain.
 Specifically:

 1. PoW is simple and robust.
 It's much easier to design sharding algorithm with PoW
 2. PoS is not tested by time yet, we look forward to see how PoS will evolve after ETH's PoS switch
-3. PoS tends to be more centralized and more vulnerable to censure
+3. PoS tends to be more centralized and more vulnerable to censorship
 4. PoS tends to reduce trustlessness as the cost of running a node can be significantly higher
 5. PoS is more vulnerable to some DeFi attacks like MEV